KittyMcDonagh/kmcd-issue-tracking-project/README.md

 2. Allow clients to delete Issues / Features that are at a status of 'DRAFT' or 'LOGGED'
 3. Allow Vendors to select a specific client for whom to see a report

-## **3.5 KNOWN BUGS**

-The message "You have registered successfully! **Contact the System Administrator about setting you up on the Issue Tracking Sytem**" was displaying just above the Welcome message, once a user successfully registered.
-After I added the image to the <section> background, it was no longed displaying.
-I only noticed it on the day I was to submit the project, and I didn't have time to investigate it.

 # **5. TECHNOLOGIES USED**